 Hiking along the Blue Trail to discover Cinque Terre

 Located in the beautiful region of Liguria, the area of Cinque Terre (literally, Five Lands) is likely to be one of the most visited attractions in Italy.
-Picturesque and colored villages, an amazing coastline, clear waters and the feeling of being welcomed: this is what makes Cinque Terre unforgettable.
-Riomaggiore, Manarola, Corniglia, Vernazza, Monterosso: visiting all of them is a must!
+Picturesque and colorful villages, an amazing coastline, clear waters and the feeling of being welcomed: this is what makes Cinque Terre unforgettable.
+Riomaggiore (pic n°1), Manarola, Corniglia (pic middle), Vernazza, Monterosso: visiting all of them is a must!

-This is a walking tour.
+This is a walking tour since it is the best way to visit Cinque Terre and enjoy the beautiful landscape.
 There are many hiking trails along the coast that allow you to visit these villages and move from one to the other by walk.
-This is the best way to enjoy the landscape.
 The Blue Trail (Sentiero Azzurro, also indicated as Sentiero no. 2) is a hiking trail that links all the villages, from the first one Riomaggiore to the last one Monterosso, and it is also the most famous and amazing path of the area.

 The first part of the trail is the famous Via dell'Amore (the Path of Love), which links Riomaggiore to Manarola (about 1 kilometer long).
-It is the easiest part of the path, as it is flat, paved, protected by a fence and accessible for disabled people as well.
-For these reasons and also because it is absolutely spectacular, it is the most crowded part as well.
-Consider walking along it at dawn or sunset, when nobody is there and the colors are awesome.
+It is the easiest part of the path since it is flat, paved, protected by a fence and accessible for disabled people as well.
+Because of that and because of the spectacular views you can enjoy here, the Path of Love is also is the most crowded part of the whole trail.
+Consider walking on it at dawn or sunset, when nobody is there and the colors are awesome!
 Being the way of love, it is scattered with benches dedicated to gods and goddesses of love, or to poets and writers.
 There is also a part of the fence where you can "seal" your love with lockers.

-All the 5 villages are absolutely worth a visit: narrow alleys, colored houses, small typical shops, a vibrant atmosphere.
-They are perfect to take a rest (or a swim) between a walk and another.
+All the 5 villages are absolutely worth a visit: narrow alleys, colorful houses perched on the cliffs overlooking the sea, small typical shops, and a vibrant atmosphere.
+They are perfect to have a rest (or a swim) between a walk and another.
 Take the chance to explore them, to get lost in them: you will find out why it is one of the most beautiful corners of Italy!

 Starting point: Riomaggiore